 "Later today our parliamentary club will submit a request to the Speaker of the Sejm for information on this issue at the next session.
 In addition, we will directly address a request to the prime minister and the minister asking to change this regulation," the deputy speaker announced.
 He also expressed concern that if the government does not react, hunger strikes will start in other cities.

-Protesters at Krakow's St. Stanislaw Kostka Church thanked Law and Justice politicians for their interest and words of encouragement.
+Protesters in the St. Stanislaw Kostka church in Krakow thanked Law and Justice politicians for their interest and words of encouragement.
 However, they do not want to end their hunger strike.
 "As soon as we receive a signal from the ministry that the regulation is suspended, we too will stop the hunger strike," declared one of them, Grzegorz Surdy.

 Referring to the protest that began Monday, the Ministry of Education said that starting next school year, students will "learn history more thoroughly, in a more in-depth way."